 - 6. Building ordinary housing and building luxury housing involves using many of the same resources, such as bricks, pipes, and construction labor.
-How does the allocation of these resources between ordinary housing and luxury housing tend to change after rent control laws are passed? (pages 43, 47) - 7.
+How does the allocation of these resources between ordinary housing and luxury housing tend to change after rent control laws are passed? (page 45, 49) - 7.
 Are prices usually higher or lower in low-income neighborhoods?
 Why?
-Include among prices the interest rate on money borrowed and the cost of getting paychecks cashed. (pages 66-68) - 8.
+Include among prices the interest rate on money borrowed and the cost of getting paychecks cashed. (pages 69-72) - 8.
 When a government institution or program produces counterproductive results, is that necessarily a sign of irrationality or incompetence on the part of those who run that particular institution or program?
-Explain with examples. (pages 70-72) - 9.
+Explain with examples. (pages 73-74) - 9.
 We all consider some things more important than others.
-Why then can there be a problem when some official government policy establishes "national priorities"? (pages 77-78) - 10.
+Why then can there be a problem when some official government policy establishes "national priorities"? (pages 84-85) - 10.
 We tend to think of costs as the money we pay for things.
-But does that mean that there would be no costs in a primitive society that did not yet use money or in a modern cooperative community, where people collectively produce the goods and services they use and do not charge each other for them? (pages 22, 28) - 11.
-How does rent control affect the average number of persons per apartment and the average amount of time that the same persons stay in the same apartment? (pages 39-41)

-- 12. Back in the days of the Soviet Union, the government owned and operated most of the enterprises in the economy.
+But does that mean that there would be no costs in a primitive society that did not yet use money or in a modern cooperative community, where people collectively produce the goods and services they use and do not charge each other for them? (pages 87-89) - 11.
+Adam Smith had a high opinion of capitalism, despite his low opinion of capitalists.
+How does this relate to the difference between systemic causation and intentional causation? (pages 68-72) - 12.
+Back in the days of the Soviet Union, the government owned and operated most of the enterprises in the economy.
 Most prices were set by central planners, rather than by supply and demand, and the success or failure of Soviet enterprises was judged primarily by how well they met the numerical targets for production, which were set by the central planners.
-Specify five ways in which this arrangement produced different economic end results from those in market economies. (pages 17, 22-23, 27, 71, 73-74) - 13.
-How can the price of baseball bats be affected by the demand for paper or the price of catchers' mitts be affected by the demand for cheese? (page 20) - 14.
-Why are price controls likely to cause more of a shortage of gasoline than of strawberries? (page 49) - 15.
-How does rent control affect the quality of housing and the average age of housing? (pages 41-42)
+Specify five ways in which this arrangement produced different economic end results from those in market economies. (pages 5, 17-18, 25-26, 29, 51, 54-55, 74)

+- 13. How can the price of baseball bats be affected by the demand for paper or the price of catchers' mitts be affected by the demand for cheese? (pages 21-22) - 14.
+Why are price controls likely to cause more of a shortage of gasoline than of strawberries? (page 53) - 15.
+How does rent control affect the quality of housing, the average age of housing, and the number of people per apartment? (pages 42-43, 44-45)